caboodle-tech/jhp/README.md

 `$obStatus()`          | Checks if the output buffer is currently open.
 `$version()`           | Returns the JHP version string.

-For more information on how to properly use these functions, refer to the [example files](./test/src/) in the `test` directory.
+For more information on how to properly use these functions, refer to the [example files](./examples/src/) in the `examples` directory.

 ## Installation